Chapter 8

 If we wanted to write an assert statement that would be true when some variable p was even and/or was a positive two-digit number, we could say:

-The implies operator is not available in assert statements.
-However, we can make use of one of the equivalences we learned about in section 3.4: that p → q is equivalent to ¬ p ∨ q.
+As was mentioned above, the implies operator is not available in assert statements.
+However, we can make use of one of the equivalences we learned about in section 3.4: that p → q is equivalent to ¬p ∨ q.
 So if we wanted to assert that if p was positive, then q was equal to p, then we could write:

 //expressing the implicaton ((p > 0) → (q == p))